Mukulch15/geolocation/README.md

 A chunk size of 10000 was found to be the sweet spot.

-Hence it was decided that flow along with nimble_csv will not result in performant code but more understandable as well.
+Hence it was decided that flow along with nimble_csv will not only result in performant code but more understandable as well.
+After including db insertions the entire flow took around 12-14 seconds.

+I have included a dockerfile and docker-compose file to run the app and the db in a containerized fashion.
+You need to set the database config variables and the csv path as well.
+However the app will be pretty slow in a mac OS container 'cause of the file system and other complications.
+So I would suggest to run it in linux if you are planning to run it in a container otherwise run it bare.
+The entire parsing and insertion took about 450 seconds on a containerized app on MAC OS which is around 30 times slower than non containerized in the same app.

 To start your Phoenix server: